 Learn to say no to the wrong kind of work

 When I was talking with some female lawyers from the large city firms they told me that the ambitious male lawyers were very good at turning down the wrong kind of work or subtly making sure another associate got the work.
 Of course, you need to be fairly busy already to be able to do this – and also fairly confident.
-However, if you are going to make partner at a Magic Circle law firm take the time to identify the type of work you want to do to further your career.
+However, if you are going to make partner at a Magic Circle (or silver circle) law firm take the time to identify the type of work you want to do to further your career.
 Of course there are always going to be times when you need to take one for the team…

 This blog post is continued next week (part 2 here)